tik9/tik9.github.io/public/imprint.md

 You get further information regarding data protection in the declaration that follows.
 Data acquisition on this website

-Who is Responsible for the Data acquisition on this website?
+### Who is Responsible for the Data acquisition on this website?

 The data processing will be realized by the content owner of this site.

-His contact data is shown further down.
+My contact data is shown further down.
 How do I collect data?
 On one hand, wI collect data when you send it to me.
 This is done by entering your data in the contact form.